 I went back to volunteer the next weekend and saw that she was still there looking even more down in the dumps than before.
 I tried to spend extra quality time with her that day and she was in heaven.
 I had heard she didn’t have much interest due to her age and that killed me (understatement).
 Putting her back in the kennel that day was the hardest thing ever.
 I got back in my car to go home and called my husband crying halfway home at the thought of leaving her.
 He said he would think about us adding another to our pack for a few days and let me know.

 That following week I got home from work and was greeted by a new face....
-Nina!!
-He agreed to adopt her and once he met her seen just why I fell head over heels for her.
-When we adopted her we were forewarned that her tumor prognosis wasn’t great and it is possible that she may only have a few months.
+Nina!
+He agreed to adopt her, and once he met her saw just why I fell head over heels for her.
+When we adopted her, we were forewarned that her tumor prognosis wasn’t great and it is possible that she may only have a few months.
 We were determined to make those her best ever.
-And I’m so happy to say 11/29 is her one-year adoptaversary.
-Unfortunately, biopsy’s confirmed that she, in fact, does have cancer, we also found out the reason for the wobble wasn’t just old age but from an old injury of bilaterally torn ACLs.
+And I’m so happy to say 11/29 is her one year adoptaversary.
+Unfortunately, biopsies confirmed that she, in fact, does have cancer, and we also found out the reason for the wobble wasn’t just old age but from an old injury of bilaterally torn ACLs.
 She is on a regimen of medicine and in no pain!